-So you’ve always enjoyed a good vodka cocktail, but have you ever wondered what exactly goes into making this popular spirit?
+Do you’ve always enjoyed a good vodka cocktail, but have you ever wondered what exactly goes into making this popular spirit?
 In this article, we’ll delve into the fascinating world of vodka production and explore the ingredients used to create this clear, versatile drink.
-From traditional grains like wheat and rye to more unconventional ingredients such as potatoes, grapes, and even milk, vodka can be made from a variety of sources.
-So sit back, relax, and let’s uncover the secrets behind what makes a great vodka.

 Distillation Process